-DETERMINE, a Phase 3 trial designed to evaluate the efficacy and safety of lenabasum for the treatment of adults with dermatomyositis, is now recruiting at the University of Pennsylvania.
-Additional locations will be announced over time.
+DETERMINE, a Phase 3 trial designed to evaluate the efficacy and safety of lenabasum for the treatment of adults with dermatomyositis (DM), is now recruiting at many international locations.

 This is a Phase 3 multicenter, double-blind, randomized, placebo-controlled study.
 Approximately 150 subjects will be enrolled in this study at about 60 sites in North America, Europe, and Asia.
 The planned duration of treatment with this study drug is 52 weeks.